ctlearn-project/ctlearn/README.md

 ## Download Data

-The only currently accepted data format is HDF5/Pytables.
-A file list containing the paths to a set of HDF5 files containing the data must be provided.
-The [ImageExtractor](https://github.com/cta-observatory/image-extractor) package is available to process, calibrate, and write CTA simtel files into the HDF5 format required by the scripts here.
-HDF5 files should be in the standard format specified by ImageExtractor.

-For instructions on how to download the full pre-processed Prod3b dataset in ImageExtractor HDF5 format, see the wiki page [here](https://forge.in2p3.fr/projects/cta_analysis-and-simulations/wiki/Machine_Learning_for_Event_Reconstruction).
-(NOTE: requires a CTA account).
+CTLearn can load and process data in the HDF5 PyTables format produced from simtel files by [ImageExtractor](https://github.com/cta-observatory/image-extractor).
+Instructions for how to download CTA Prod3b data processed into this format are available on the [CTA internal wiki](https://forge.in2p3.fr/projects/cta_analysis-and-simulations/wiki/Machine_Learning_for_Event_Reconstruction).

 ## Configure a Run

-All options for training a model are set by a single configuration file.
-See example_config.ini for an explanation of all available options.
+CTLearn encourages reproducible training and prediction by keeping all run settings in a single configuration file.
+The [example configuration file](config/example_config.yml) describes every available setting and its possible values in detail.

 **Training**
 Training hyperparameters including the learning rate and optimizer can be set in the configuration file.